 We almost always camp with our adventure buddy, Jake, who loves to be outdoors as much as we do.
 Jake loves all things Ruffwear, and we love the brand’s thoughtfully designed outdoor gear for dogs.
 The Ruffwear Bivy Bowl is a lightweight, collapsible dish that works for water and food, and it dries quickly making it equally great for dinner time at the campsite or on the trail.
-And when it’s time to say good night, the ultra-soft Urban Sprawl Bed has Jake drifting off to sweet dreams in comfort.

 Jake overheats easily in the hot, humid summers of the South, so we always pack the Ruffwear Swamp Cooler to him cool on warm-weather adventures.
 We also love the new Ruffwear Jet Stream, a lighter-weight vest that works much the same way as the Swamp Cooler, for adventures that aren’t as hot or as strenuous.

 Packed and ready to go: duffels and organization

 Keeping things organized is essential when we’re packing for a trip, and inevitably, small gear tends to get lost at the bottom of a pack.
 Sea to Summit Ultra-Mesh Stuff Sacks are perfect for keeping small gear, utensils, and first aid essentials neatly organized and easily available, and their lightweight see-through mesh helps identify the contents easily.
 And we keep our kit packed, clean, and ready to go in a large duffel bag, so we can hit the road for mountains and fresh air whenever we get the urge.
 (As often as possible!)